 - Implement the outcomes and measure their effectiveness.

 - This measurement and understanding enhance the relationship between the outcome and product changes and implement the next measurable outcomes.
-Be ready to change the direction of the outcomes does not match the expectations.
+Be ready to change the direction of the outcomes that do not match the expectations.

 - Continuing this process will reshape the product that will satisfy all the goals of outcome and profitability.